 The economy is in decent shape, but the slow down in growth is choppy.
 GDP growth in Q1 was stronger than expected, but Q2 will show deceleration.
 Inflation is still relatively low around 2%.
 The labor market is extremely tight, and wages continue to rise.
 May job gains were a disappointment, but June bounced back.
-The yield curve is inverted, and the clock is ticking - there are massive yellow warning signs in capital markets about the sustainability of growth.
+The yield curve has been inverted since late May, but the Fed cut rates during the July 31st meeting in an effort to keep the economy on track.